saikumarb006/Blind-75-Leet-code-Questions-and-and-solutions/README.md

 };
 ```

-**Why it's fast**: Kadane's algorithm makes a key observation: at each position, we only need to decide whether to extend the previous subarray or start fresh[53][62].
+**Why it's fast**: Kadane's algorithm makes a key observation: at each position, we only need to decide whether to extend the previous subarray or start fresh.
 - **Key insight**: If previous sum + current element < current element, start fresh!

 ---